matloff/fastStat/README.md

 polynomial, so the same argument holds.
 So again it's clear how easily we can run into overfitting.

-A very common activation function today is relu, which is piecewise
+A very common activation function today is reLU, which is piecewise
 linear:  a(t) = t for t > 0, but = 0 for t < 0.
-This has the effect of
+After several layers,
-partitioning the X space like a patchwork quilt, except that the "patches" are of irregular shape.
+this has the effect of partitioning the X space like a patchwork quilt, except that the "patches" are of irregular shape.
 Well, again:  The more layers we have, the smaller the "patches," i.e. the smaller the neighborhoods.
-So the situation is just like that of k-nn etc.
+So the situation is just like that of k-NN etc.

-So basically we are doing a lot of linear regression fits and as this goes from layer to layer, they gets multiplied. you're basically building up polynomials of higher and higher degree.
+So basically we are doing a lot of linear regression fits and as this goes from layer to layer, they gets multiplied.
+You're basically building up polynomials of higher and higher degree.

 # Lesson OVER:  Predictive Modeling -- Avoiding Overfitting